 The Seventh-day Adventist Church, organized in 1863, has approximately 20 million members worldwide with more than 153,000 Seventh-day Adventist congregations around the world.
-We have a number of church members across the Middle East North Africa region.
-The SDA Church has been an official denomination since 1863.
-It has the world’s second largest integrated network of schools with nearly 8,000 schools and 1.8 million students.
-It has the largest Protestant integrated network of hospitals and clinics worldwide with more than 730 healthcare institutions.
+It oversees the world’s second largest integrated network of educational institutions with nearly 8,000 schools and 1.8 million students.
+It has the largest Protestant, integrated-network of hospitals and clinics worldwide with more than 730 healthcare institutions.

 In the Middle East and North Africa

-In its many forms and iterations, the Middle East and North Africa Union (MENAU) has existed since the 1920s.
-In 2011, the General Conference of Seventh-day Adventists decided to reorganize the work in the region.
-As a result, the MENAU was born and is directly overseen by the General Conference, the central organization of the world church.
+In various forms and under different titles, the Middle East and North Africa Union (MENAU) has existed since the 1920s.
+In 2011, the General Conference of Seventh-day Adventists reorganized the work in the region and MENAU was born and is directly overseen by the General Conference, the central organization of the world church.

 The countries within the MENAU territory include Algeria, Bahrain, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libyan Arab Jamahiriya, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syrian Arab Republic, Tunisia, Turkey, United Arab Emirates, Yemen, and the northern half of Cyprus.